Configuring and Understanding LRN Dipping and Number Portability

 LRN Provider will provide you with required credentials for configuration of LRN Dipping process for your calls, enabling LRN and resulting Number Portability routing.

-No port is supported yet, it's hardcoded to send the INVITEs to LRN server to his 5060 port, thus only IP address is expected there.
+Custom port is supported starting from Sippy 2020, in earlier versions it's hardcoded to send the INVITE to LRN server to his 5060 port, thus only IP address is expected there.

-2) Select your LRN Cache Timeout.
+- 3) If caching of past requests to LRN provider is needed, set checkbox Enabled LRN Cache and select needed value for LRN Cache Expires in.
 Sippy stores LRN results for the set period of time, between 1 day and 3 months.

 - Resulting CDR's of routed calls according to LRN Dipping and Number Portability will show with LRN_CLD in report.